devsecfranklin/cloud-scripts/README.md

 cd cloud-tools
 ```

+OPTIONAL:

+- This optional step in not required in cloud shell
-OPTIONAL: Make the virtual environment to install CLI tool for Azure and Oracle.
+- Make the Python3.8 (or newer) virtual environment to install CLI tool for Azure and Oracle.

 ```sh
 make python # create the virtual environment